exasol/pyexasol/docs/REFERENCE.md

 Returns tuple with two elements: (1) instance of `ExaStatement` and (2) list of `Path` objects for script output log files.

 Exasol should be able to open connection to the host where current script is running.
-It is usually OK in the same data center, but it is normally not working if you try to run this function on local laptop.
+It is usually OK in the same data centre, but it is normally not working if you try to run this function on local laptop.

 ### commit()
 Wrapper for query `COMMIT`